conormc93/FinalYearProject/README.md

 # Architecture<a name = "arc"></a>
-The following is an overview of the Architectureof our application.
+The following is an overview of the Architecture of our application.

 <p align="center"><kbd><img src="Images/architecture.PNG"></p></kbd>